schubergphilis/terraform-aws-mcaf-account-baseline/README.md

 ## MCAF Service Quotas Manager integration

 This module can deploy the IAM role required by the [MCAF Service Quotas Manager](https://github.com/schubergphilis/terraform-aws-mcaf-service-quotas-manager) module.
-The `assuming_principal_identifier` should be the `ServiceQuotaManagerExecutionRole`.
-This is by default `arn:aws:iam::<account_id>:role/ServiceQuotaManagerExecutionRole-<region_name>`.
+The `assuming_principal_identifier` should be the `ServiceQuotasManagerExecutionRole`.
+This is by default `arn:aws:iam::<account_id>:role/ServiceQuotasManagerExecutionRole-<region_name>`.

 > [!NOTE]
-> The Service Quoatas Manager module should be deployed first before deploying this integration.
+> The Service Quotas Manager module should be deployed first before deploying this integration.
 Only existing IAM roles can be referenced as principals.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements